magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.MagicLeapCamera.md

 ### float ClampToClippingPlanes {#float-clamptoclippingplanes}

-Clamp a given value to the near and far clip planes
+Clamp a given value to the near and far clip planes.

 ```csharp
 public float ClampToClippingPlanes(